 Traditional employment barriers vanish because the gig economy allows parents along with caregivers and individuals with disabilities to find opportunities.
 Remote work has extended job opportunities beyond localized spaces so workers can access employment listings that may not exist locally.
 Additional benefits provided by the gig economy coexist with concerns regarding secure employment and worker benefits together with risks of abuse.
 New debates about regulatory frameworks have emerged because workers in the gig economy lack many employment protections and cannot access retirement plans or healthcare benefits.
 The gig economy together with remote employment shows persistent growth due to rising preferences among both workers and employers.
 Support for future workforce changes requires policymakers, educators and organizations to modify their strategies because work environments continue to diversify (Caza, 2020; Scully-Russ & Torraco, 2019).
 Table 1 illustrates the driving forces in the gig economy.

-Table 1: Driving forces in the gig economy
+Table 1.
+Driving forces in the gig economy